JoeySalmons/vibe-coded-games/README.md

 ### Solarized Clicker: Singularity (v3.2)
 *   **Play Now!** -> [**Click here to play**](https://joeysalmons.github.io/vibe-coded-games/Solarized%20Cookie%20Clicker%20Singularity%20v3.2.html)
 *   **Description:** A classic idle clicker game inspired by *Cookie Clicker*.
 Click the main icon to generate cookies, then spend them on buildings to automate production.
 Hunt for randomly appearing Golden Cookies to get temporary boosts and purchase upgrades to increase your output.
+Works on mobile and desktop.

 ### The Infinite Content Machine (v4.2)
 *   **Play Now!** -> [**Click here to play**](https://joeysalmons.github.io/vibe-coded-games/The%20Infinite%20Content%20Machine%20v4.2.html)